 Never mix different spa chemicals together; always add them one at a time.

 A Better Way to Chlorinate Hot Tubs

-The Saltron Mini Chlorine Generator is an easy to install plug-in system for hot tubs.
+The Saltron Mini Chlorine Generator is an easy-to-install plug-in system for hot tubs.
 It automatically produces pure chlorine from mineral salts.

-Swimming pool owners have enjoyed the benefits of saltwater purification systems for years.
+Swimming pool owners have enjoyed the benefits of salt water purification systems for years.
 Why let them have all the fun?
-With this inexpensive and easy to install system, you’ll reap all the benefits too!
+With this inexpensive and easy-to-install system, you’ll reap all the benefits too!